Eating out on a low FODMAP diet - a simple guide

 Speak to your waiter about your dietary requirements and NO-GO foods like onion and garlic.
 Ask for dips, sauces and dressings on the side.

-Don’t be hard on yourself if you experience a flare up:
+Don’t be discouraged if you experience a flare up:

-Don’t be hard on yourself if you slip up or end up with symptoms despite trying to avoid FODMAPs.
-It’s uncomfortable and disappointing to experience a flare up of symptoms, but there are lots of factors outside of FODMAPs that can also play a role.
+There are also many factors outside of FODMAPs that can lead to symptoms.
 Stress, anxiety, larger portions than normal, alcohol and fatty foods can also be triggers.
 Return to eating low FODMAP eating, and your symptoms should settle within a day or two.